Best Massage Gun for Piriformis Syndrome – Are Percussion Massagers Good To Treat Piriformis?

 The Achedaway Pro is another serious contender for your piriformis syndrome, and one of the most comparable Theragun alternatives we’ve found to date.

-This device is slightly bigger and more expensive than the B37, but it offers a lot of value to demanding users with bigger thigh muscles, and those who don’t mind a more punchy massage around their hips.
+As you can see, this device is slightly bigger and more expensive than the B37, but it offers a lot of value to demanding users with bigger thigh muscles, and those who don’t mind a more punchy massage around their hips.

 Specifically, you’re getting 60lbs. of stall force and a confirmed 16mm of amplitude from this device, which compares to the industry-leading specs of high-end Theragun models.